 Angie Cruse – Owner and Director, Happy Habitats & Nigel Powell Arboriculture

 Our objective with both of our young companies is to change the way in which trees are considered within our environment.
 Whether in a woodland, a group or an individual, we value the habitat a tree has become.
 Our work is to enhance that biodiversity and support the associated wildlife.

 As well as running the two business’s and to ensure we have a holistic approach to all our environmental management, Angie is responsible for continual research in habitat management, invasive species and habitat surveys, invasive species management, woodland planting, a qualified groundswoman and assisting tree surgeon to Nigel for all our work in the field.
 This year Angie has qualified as a badger vaccinator to assist in the eradication of Tb in our countryside.
-Currently training as a Bryophyte botanist ensuring our woodland management is fully inclusive of not only each canopy but the micro habitats a woodland supports.
+Currently training as a Bryophyte botanist ensuring our woodland management is fully inclusive of not only each layer but the micro habitats a woodland supports.